cognesy/instructor-php/notes/NOTES.md

 Infer constructor arguments from the provided data.
-This is non trivial, as params may be objects (hard to handle, may require another constructor call to instantiate the object, or callables which I don't know how to handle in this case.
+This is non trivial, as params may be objects (hard to handle, may require another constructor call to instantiate the object, or callables which I don't know yet how to handle.

 ### Early validation of streamed responses